marked42/learning-notes/http/http.md

 #### Response Headers

-Reponse headers provide extra information to clients.
-They appears only in reponse messages.
+Response headers provide extra information to clients.
+They appears only in response messages.

 <table>
     <tr>